goreleaser/goreleaser/www/docs/customization/archive.md

     You won't be able to package multiple builds in a single archive either.
     The alternative is to declare multiple archives filtering by build ID.

-## Disable archiving
+## Do not archive

-You can do that by setting `format` to `binary`:
+If you want to publish the binaries directly, without any archiving, you can do so by setting `format` to `binary`:

 ```yaml title=".goreleaser.yaml"
 archives:
   - format: binary
 ```

-Make sure to check the rest of the documentation above, as doing this has some implications.

-If you have customization that might rely on archives, for instance, `brews.install`, make sure to fix them too.
+You can then set a custom `name_template`, which will be the name used when uploading the binary to the release, for example.